tdolist/tdo-py/README.md

 ## Usage

+__Notice:__ If you have todos or listnames with spaces do not forget to escape them or put the whole string in `''`

 For a list of all available commands please see `tdo help`, this is just an overview to demonstrate what you can do with tdo.

 ### Simple todos
-To add a todo, simply type `tdo add 'todoname goes here'`.
+To add a todo, simply type `tdo add 'todo goes here'`.
 If your todo consists of just one word, you can leave out the quotes.

-However, if you want to add the todo to a list _(for lists, see below)_, type `tdo add todoname listname`.
+However, if you want to add the todo to a list _(for lists, see below)_, type `tdo add 'todo' listname`.
 Note that you can type the listname in lowercase letters, tdo will still find your list.

 ### Multiple Lists
 tdo features working with multiple lists.
 Add a new list with `tdo newlist listname` (remember to use quotation marks for a listname containing spaces!).